 Where Britain goes to check out what the neighbour’s house is selling for.

 Why we hold it

 Who goes to look in Estate agents windows anymore?
 Nowadays, almost all agents list their stock of houses for sale on Rightmove, making it the clear market leader.
-Rival Zoopla recently received a takeover approach from a technology investment fund for a large premium, whilst the relatively new entrant, OnTheMarket.com looks to be OnLifeSupport.com, so Rightmove’s position seems secure.
+Rival Zoopla received a takeover approach from a technology investment fund for a large premium last year, whilst the relatively new entrant, OnTheMarket.com looks to be OnLifeSupport.com, so Rightmove’s position seems secure.

 A web-based publisher has little need for capital spending, and market leadership gives Rightmove a lot of pricing power.
 So it throws off cash and pays pretty much all of it back to investors.
 Regular price increases help revenues tick along, and the group sells added-value data services to agents and premium listings slots on the site to further boost revenues.